dfelinto/blender-manual/manual/render/cycles/gpu_rendering.rst

 Error Messages
 ==============

-In case of problems, be sure to install the official graphics drivers from the Nvidia or AMD website, or through the package manager on Linux.
+In case of problems, be sure to install the official graphics drivers from the GPU manufacturers website, or through the package manager on Linux.